 Security is good business

-Reassured of the service’s ease of use and apparent security, Gregory decided to go with Tresorit full time.
+Reassured of the service’s ease of use and apparent cloud security, Gregory decided to go with Tresorit full time.
 “If I’m going to spend money on a business solution, I’d rather spend it on a company that will not be sneered at when you mention that’s what you’re using.
 I’m convinced this zero-knowledge system fits the bill.”
 Switching to Tresorit also saves IT staffer's expenses.

 As the service offers apps for all major platforms, the firm can allow attorneys to bring their own devices, cutting several thousands of dollars on hardware costs.
 But more importantly, Gregory looks to Tresorit for competitive advantage in the next chapter of the firm – growth.